autopi-io/documentation/docs/getting_started/autopi_canfd_pro/how_to_connect_to_tailscale.md

 ![Tailscale enabled](/img/getting_started/autopi_canfd_pro/enabled_tailscale.png)

 * If Tailscale is not enabled, go ahead and enable it.
-Once enabled, your device will create a pending sync.
-You can check this by clicking the "Pending" icon at the bottom left of the platform.
+Once enabled, your device will create a pending sync which needs to be synced to a device before the Tailscale is fully enabled.
+You can check this by clicking the "Pending" icon at the bottom right side of the platform.
 Pending sync look like this:
 <br>
 </br>
 ![Tailscale pending sync](/img/getting_started/autopi_canfd_pro/pending_sync.png)